Fruits, Vegetables, and Nuts

 With two cool growing seasons and one long warm growing season, we can grow a wide variety of fruits, vegetables, and nuts in Sedgwick County.
 However, the weather can also be a challenge for us, whether it is a late spring frost or a hot, dry summer.

-The Demonstration Garden on the west side of our building is home to a variety of vegetables, herbs, and some fruit.
+The Demonstration Garden on the west side of our building (shown below) is home to a variety of vegetables, herbs, and some fruit.
 Our raised beds are made from a variety of materials.
 We also have an accessible gardening area that demonstrates techniques and garden bed options.
 The garden is also home to our composting area.
 Stop by any time to learn about what we are growing and our techniques.